 It made small-sided formats for certain age groups mandatory, alongside the introduction of smaller pitches and smaller goals.

-Now, 13 years on, the FA has brand new plans to improve the grassroots game across the country.
+In late 2025, the FA announced plans to once again improve the grassroots game across the country.

 According to the governing body, the plan will “tailor youth football to fit even better, and mean more for all young players in England.”